bakame-php/http-structured-fields/README.md

 $parameters->toHttpValue();  // return ";a=1;b=2"
 $parameters->keys();         // return ["a", "b", "c"]
 ```
-*`getByIndex` supports use negative index*
+- *`getByIndex` supports negative index*
-*Item types are inferred using `Item::from` if a `Item` object is not submitted.*
+- *Item types are inferred using `Item::from` if a `Item` object is not submitted.*

 #### Ordered Maps

-The `Parameters` and the `Dictionary` classes allow associating a string key to its members as such they expose the
+The `Parameters` and the `Dictionary` classes allow associating a string
-following methods:
+key to its members as such they expose the following methods:

 - `set` add an element at the end of the container if the key is new otherwise only the value is updated;
 - `append` always add an element at the end of the container, if already present the previous value is removed;